by John Ferrer

 Rent a Book

 Your school likely has this wonderful building where you can rent books FOR FREE!!!
 Sarcasm aside, use your library.
 If you are proactive, you might be able to find a $120 textbook in the library before anyone else does and you don’t have to buy it.
 Also, the school bookstore or online sites are liable to have rental programs where you can get a partial refund if you return it in good condition.
+There are websitess too, like ConsumerAffairs-textbook rental, which offer this cost-cutting feature at no additional expense to you.

 Plan Your Meal Plan